 Codes of Conduct exist for both staff and Councillors.
+The Codes define the behaviour expected of officers and members.
+These Codes are part of the Constitution.

 All Councillors must adhere to a Code of Conduct to ensure that they maintain the high ethical standards the public expect from them.
+Training is provided to members on the Code, Interests and on Gifts and Hospitality.
+All members complete a Declaration of Interests Form which is published on the Crawley Borough Council Website and reviewed periodically.
 If a complainant reveals that a potential breach of this Code has taken place the Council may refer the allegations for investigation or decide to take other action.